 Healing from sexual & relationship violence can be a unique and empowering experience that can happen through different ways.
 The Empowerment & Healing Series at the UC Riverside CARE Office strives to create spaces where survivors who have experienced trauma can find support, connection, and community.
 After experiencing sexual & relationship violence many people may feel depressed, angry, be anxious all the time, scared, they may experience self-blame and guilt, feelings of not being able to trust people and may experience flashbacks and nightmares among other social, physical, emotional and spiritual impacts.
-Some survivors may experience feelings of being alone, isolated, have difficulty concentrating or focusing in class and may not be able to sleep.
+Some survivors may experience feelings of being alone, isolated, have difficulty concentrating or focusing in class/work and may not be able to sleep.
 CARE helps develop, co-sponsor and/or promote campus programs that can provides survivors opportunities to explore ways of healing, safety and support.
 These programs may provide a space to process, learn coping skills in how to manage some of these feelings as well as connect survivors to a community across campus.
 Programs are confidential and open to survivors of all genders.

 Contact us for information regarding these programs at firstname.lastname@example.org or call 951.827.5669 and or to sign-up for these programs fill out the form here.